cobaltians/plugins/Webservices/README.md

 	{ type : "plugin", name : "webservices", action : "onWSResult", data : {
 		callId : 2312,
-		data : {} // the data that was given by the server }}
+		data : {} // the data that was given by the server text : "" // the server response as text if JSON parse of the response failed }}

 If error occurs, native sends this to web